yaakulya123/Final-FPS/README.md

 # Unity 3D First-Person Shooter Game Documentation

 ## Introduction
 This document details our Unity 3D First-Person Shooter (FPS) game, designed for our class project.
-The game transitions from mountainous terrain to urban settings and finally to a highly secured facility, challenging players with dynamic combat mechanics and strategic navigation.
+The game surrounds from mountainous terrain to urban settings which remsemble a highly secured facility, challenging players with dynamic combat mechanics and strategic navigation.

 ## Game Overview
 Players start their journey in a mountainous area, proceed through urban environments, and infiltrate a secured facility.
 Gameplay involves navigating these diverse settings, managing combat encounters with intelligent enemies, and utilizing various weapons and tactical maneuvers.